BhavyaSParmar/TaxiOps-Intelligent-Taxi-Fleet-Management-System/README.md

 # TaxiOps-Intelligent-Taxi-Fleet-Management-System

-Certainly, here’s a comprehensive description of your files, blended into a single narrative without separate sections:

 ---

 The Taxi Management System files encompass a well-rounded solution for managing taxi operations, from backend database design and application functionality to analytical reporting.
 The `taxiops.sql` file forms the backbone of the system, defining the database structure with tables, relationships, and constraints necessary to store and manage critical information.
 This includes data on customers, drivers, vehicles, trips, payments, and maintenance activities.
 The SQL script likely creates key tables like `Customers` to capture passenger details, `Drivers` for managing driver profiles and availability, `Vehicles` to track taxi information and maintenance status, `Trips` to log each ride’s details, `Payments` to handle transactions, and `Maintenance` to monitor vehicle upkeep.
 Relationships between these tables ensure data consistency and integrity, allowing for seamless data management and retrieval.
 For instance, foreign keys link trips to customers, drivers, and vehicles, enabling a connected view of all operations.